Skip to Content

 Lake Agnes Tea House

 While there are numerous amazing hikes in the Lake Louise area, the Lake Agnes Tea House Trail is a must-visit destination for hikers.
-While the trail attracts a crowd, don’t let that stop you from making the trek with hundreds of other hikers.
+The trail attracts a crowd, but don’t let that stop you from making the trek with hundreds of other hikers.

 The trail begins at Lake Louise Chateau and takes hikers on an elevation gain of 400 meters.
 To avoid the crowd, hit the trail early in the morning.
 While it might be chilly, you’ll enjoy the path with a few people.